 Introduction

-The Wethersfield Memorial Day Parade will take place Saturday, May 25, 2024 stepping off at 9:00 a.m., followed by a Memorial Day Ceremony at Village Cemetery immediately following the parade.
+The Wethersfield Memorial Day Parade will take place Saturday, May 24, 2025 stepping off at 9:00 a.m., followed by a Memorial Day Ceremony in front of First Church of Christ immediately following the parade.

 The Memorial Day Committee would like to encourage all residents to demonstrate their support for the veterans and our country by displaying the American Flag during the weekend.